ADD CONDITION

 Postmarketing Experience

-Reports of adverse events have been received through voluntary submissions and surveillance programs.
-Healthcare professionals and patients are encouraged to report any adverse events or concerns regarding the product.
-For inquiries or to report an adverse event, individuals may contact the designated support line at 800-824-1706, available Monday through Friday from 9 AM to 4 PM MST.
+Adverse events have been reported voluntarily and through surveillance programs.
+For reporting an adverse event, individuals are encouraged to call 800-824-1706, available Monday through Friday from 9 AM to 4 PM MST.

 Patient Counseling